Suraj151/esp8266-framework/README.md

 ### 12.8 Looking at a running device

-`ps` gives every scheduler task with its rolling CPU share, run count and interval — the fastest way to spot a service hogging the loop. `srvc list` shows service state and task counts, and `srvc status <name>` drills into one, covering database validity, WiFi state, MQTT connection and the rest.
-A port that implements the optional stack-measurement hook additionally lets you bracket critical work and read back a high-water mark.
+`ps` gives every scheduler task with its rolling CPU share, run count and interval — the fastest way to spot a service hogging the loop. `service list` shows service state and task counts, and `service status <name>` drills into one, covering database validity, WiFi state, MQTT connection and the rest.
+A port that implements the optional stack-measurement hook also lets you bracket critical work and read back a high-water mark.

 Two behaviours to keep in mind while reading those numbers.
 The scheduler runs one inline task per pass, so twenty tasks at a 100 ms cadence will pace each other if the loop is turning over ten times a second.
 And a page send is capped per chunk rather than per response, which is why composed pages go out in three calls.